Frequently Asked Questions

 -

-This can get complicated but you need to have the required documents all filled out correctly, medically DODMERB qualified, and have passed a physical fitness test.
-If you have a waiver still outstanding, we must wait for that to come back before we contract you.
-Additionally, you will need to start your security clearance and get a military Common Access Card (CAC) to pay for your scholarship as well in the Army IgNited system.
-The goal of the New Cadet Orientation is for you to provide us all your documents, take an ACFT and become contracted as soon as you can to get the benefits you earned.
+This can get complicated but you need to have the required documents filled out correctly, be medically qualified by DODMERB, and have passed a physical fitness test.
+If you have a medical waiver still outstanding, we must wait for that to come back before we contract you.
+Additionally, you will need to start your security clearance and get a military Common Access Card (CAC) to pay for your scholarship as well get you registered with the Army IgNited system.
+These processes will be clarified to you at our New Cadet Orientation, in the first week of school.
+The goal of the New Cadet Orientation is to work with you to become contracted as soon possible so you can the benefits you earned.

 -